troglobit/troglobit.github.io/_posts/2017-02-12-https-proxy-for-merecat-httpd.markdown

 Pound is a reverse proxy, load balancer, and HTTPS front-end for Web servers.
 It is available in Debian/Ubuntu and is very simple to set up:

-First install the package, including OpenSSL, or LibReSSL:
+First install the package, including OpenSSL, or LibreSSL:

     sudo apt install pound openssl

-We need OpenSSL to create a self-signed certificate:
+Use OpenSSL to create a self-signed certificate:

     mkdir ~/certs
     cd  ~/certs